drewletcher/html-data-parser/README.md

   `--format`     - output data format JSON, CSV or rows (JSON arrays), default JSON.
 ```

-Note: If the `hdp` command conflicts with another program on your system use `hpddataparser` instead.
+Note: If the `hdp` command conflicts with another program on your system use `hdpdataparser` instead.

 ### Options File